 The Collaborative Longitudinal Study of Personality Disorders.
 NIMH.
 03/01/96-05/31/09.
 Principal Investigator, (MH50837).
 The overall aim of this study is to provide a comprehensive picture of the course and outcome of four specific personality disorders (PD's): schizotypal (STPD), borderline (BPD), avoidant (AVPD), and obsessive-compulsive (OCPD).

 Emotional-Processing in Borderline Personality Disorder, NIMH.
 9/20/04-8/31/07.
-Site PI (Brett Litz, PI) (MH069444-01A1).The aims of this study are to examine the emotional-processing consequences of exposure to a personally relevant challenge in BPD, and to develop sets of emotionally evocative stimuli that can be used in future research.
+Site PI (Brett Litz, PI) (MH069444-01A1).The aims of this study were to examine the emotional-processing consequences of exposure to a personally relevant challenge in BPD, and to develop sets of emotionally evocative stimuli that can be used in future research.

 A Randomized Clinical Trial of Cognitive-Behavioral Treatment for PTSD in Women.
 VA Cooperative Studies Program.
-11/01/01 09/30/05.
+11/01/01- 09/30/05.
 Site PI (Paula Schnurr, PI) (Cooperative Studies Program #494).